-2287 Bathymetry-the measurement of the depth of bodies of water.
-2290 j 2291 d Block group -the name for a subdivision of a census tract.
+Bathymetry-the measurement of the depth of bodies of water.

+Block group-the name for a subdivision of a census tract.
 A census tract is a small, relatively permanent statistical subdivision of a county or statistically equivalent entity, delineated for data presentation purposes by a local group of census data users or the geographic staff of a regional census center in accordance with U.S. Census Bureau guidelines.
 The block group is the lowest-level geographic entity for which the U.S. Census Bureau tabulates sample data from a decennial census.

+Cadastral data-the data representing the cadastre.

+Cadastre-a public record, survey, or map of the value, extent, and ownership of land as a basis of taxation.

+Catalog -- A collection of entries, each of which describes and points to a feature collection or a service.
+Often used as synonym for Register

-2293 Cadastral data-the data representing the cadastre.
-2294 2295 Cadastre -a public record, survey, or map of the value, extent, and ownership of land as a basis of taxation.
-Component -a reusable program building block that can be combined with other components across a distributed network to form an application.
+Component-a reusable program building block that can be combined with other components across a distributed network to form an application.
 See also Service Component.
-(FEA Enterprise Architecture Glossary Of Terms 44) Coverage -feature that acts as a function to return values from its range for any direct position within its spatial, temporal or spatiotemporal domain.
+(FEA Enterprise Architecture Glossary Of Terms36)

+Coverage-feature that acts as a function to return values from its range for any direct position within its spatial, temporal or spatiotemporal domain.
 Examples include a raster image or a digital elevation model or a satellite image.
-See also Feature (ISO 19123:2005(E)) 2302 Dataset-identifiable collection of data (ISO 19113:2002(E) 2303 2304 Dataset Series -collection of datasets sharing the same product specification (ISO 19113:2002(E) 2305 Feature-abstraction of real world phenomena (ISO 19101:2002(E)) 2306 2307 § Geocoding -the process of identifying the geographic location of a postal address-a subset of georeferencing 2310 v 2311 j Geodetic control -Geodetic control surveys are usually performed to establish a basic control network (framework of known point locations) from which supplemental surveying and mapping work is performed.
+See also Feature (ISO 19123:2005(E))

+Dataset-identifiable collection of data (ISO 19113:2002(E)

+Dataset Series-collection of datasets sharing the same product specification (ISO 19113:2002(E)

+Feature-abstraction of real world phenomena (ISO 19101:2002(E))

+Geocoding-the process of identifying the geographic location of a postal address-a subset of georeferencing

+Geodetic control-Geodetic control surveys are usually performed to establish a basic control network (framework of known point locations) from which supplemental surveying and mapping work is performed.
 Geodetic network surveys are distinguished by use of redundant, interconnected, permanently monumented control points that comprise the framework for the National Spatial Reference System (NSRS) or are often incorporated into the NSRS.

-2313 2314 1 Geographic Information System -a system for the storage, retrieval, analysis, display and maintenance of geographic information Georeferencing -the process of identifying the geographic location of a piece of information. (the most common example is finding the latitude and longitude of a postal address, which is usually called geooding-a subset of georeferencing)
+Geographic Information System-a system for the storage, retrieval, analysis, display and maintenance of geographic information

-$^{^{44}\} http://colab.cim3.net/cgi-bin/wiki.pl?
-Enterprise_Architecture_Glossary_Of_Terms$
+36 http://colab.cim3.net/cgi-bin/wiki.pl?Enterprise_Architecture_Glossary_Of_Terms